 Any regulatory approvals that we receive for our product candidates will be subject to limitations on the approved indicated uses for which the product may be marketed and promoted or to the conditions of approval (including potentially the requirement to implement a REMS), or contain requirements for potentially costly post-marketing testing.
 We will be required to report certain adverse reactions and production problems, if any, to the FDA, EMA, and comparable foreign regulatory authorities.
 Any new legislation addressing drug safety issues could result in delays in product development or commercialization, or increased costs to assure compliance.
 The FDA and other agencies, including the Department of Justice, closely regulate and monitor the post-approval marketing and promotion of products to ensure that they are manufactured, marketed, and distributed only for the approved indications and in accordance with the provisions of the approved labeling.
 We will have to comply with requirements concerning advertising and promotion for our products.
 Promotional communications with respect to prescription drugs are subject to a variety of legal and regulatory restrictions and must be consistent with the information in the product's approved label.
 As such, we may not promote our products for indications or uses for which they do not have approved product, product labeling, or manufacturing process.
 We could also be asked to conduct post-marketing clinical trials to verify the safety and efficacy of our products in general or in specific patient subsets.
 If original marketing approval was obtained via the accelerated approval pathway, we could be required to conduct a successful post-marketing clinical trial to confirm clinical benefit for our products.
-An unsuccessful post-marketing clinical trial to confirm clinical benefit for our products.
+An unsuccessful post-marketing study or failure to complete such a study could result in the withdrawal of marketing approval.